-Some items imported using SIM are purchased as boxed quantities, but the contents are sold as single items.
+Some items, either created manually in Cloud POS or imported using SIM, are purchased as boxed quantities, but the contents are sold as single items.
 Examples might be nutrition products or inner tubes.
-These items may import with the cost of the box, but the retail price of a single item.

 In this situation, the item card needs to be configured to account for this, using the MPQ (Multi-Pack Quantity) feature.
 This is done on the item record in Cloud POS backoffice.

-In this situation, we need to change the cost to equal that of a single item, and tell the system that this item is an MPQ item.
+We now need to set the Cost to equal that of a single item, and tell the system that this is an MPQ item.

 The figure you enter in the Cost field should be the price you would pay your supplier for a single item.
 For example, if there are 15 items in the box and you pay the supplier £15.00 for the box, the cost for the single item is £1.00.